JLab_logo_text_white1.jpg

 ASME – Code for Pressure Piping B31

-The national consensus code used as the standard for piping system design, fabrication, testing and inspection at Jefferson Lab.
-Sections of B31 which apply to piping systems at Jefferson Lab include:
+The national consensus code used as the standard for piping system design, fabrication, testing, and inspection at Jefferson Lab.
+The sections of B31 that apply to piping systems at Jefferson Lab include:

 · B31.1 Power Piping